 You certainly don't control the whole interview process, but you do control key elements.

 Focus on them to increase your probability of success

 Review what you know about the job, the organization, and what your research shows about the workplace and culture.
 Update your research.

 Ask who you will interview with and what role each person plays and then check them out online.
 This helps your comfort level and can give you insight into any common points with the person or mutual acquaintances.

 You want to be there fully in mind and spirit.
-If you are really engaged you will perform far better and make it easier for your brain to work well.
+When you are really engaged, you will perform far better and make it easier for your brain to work well.

 People hire people they like.
-Of course they want qualifications but most research shows that it is the initial minute or two that makes the connection or not.
+Of course they want qualifications for the job, but most research shows that it is the initial minute or two that makes the connection or not.

 How do you deal with that?

 Demonstrate by your behavior and words that you are interested, excited, and pleased to be there.